jagadishpb89/test/README.md

-conflict resolved at local repo in master branch, recommiting back to master
+conflict resolved with manoj's changes on readme edits.